wncc/learners-space/Machine Learning/README.md

 With this we come to the end of our course that was developed completely by the members of the **WnCC  Family** with great efforts and an ambition to give the reader a tour of the really amazing Machine Learning field and acquaint you with the potential of Machine Learning to revolutionise the era of technology and make this world even more exciting.

 ---

+# Some Really Useful Resources

+* **[Towards Data Science](https://towardsdatascience.com/):** Probably, one of the most frequently used website by Data Scientists in general.
+It contains millions of articles written by a multitude of personalities ranging from students like you, to professional Data Scientists.
+* **[Stanford CS 229](https://www.youtube.com/watch?v=jGwO_UgTS7I&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU) :** This course by the AI Guru Andrew Ng at Stanford is great for advanced content in Machine Learning.
+It contains a lot of rigour behind stuff and is a one stop course for Mathematics behind Machine Learning.

 <p align="center">Created with :heart: by <a href="https://www.wncc-iitb.org/">WnCC</a></p>